 Every year, the USPTO releases it’s Performance and Accountability Report (PAR), covering a wide range of various stats and statistics.
 We read the 2018 report (all 218 pages of it) and pulled out the stats we found interesting.

 - In the last five years, trademark volume has increased 40%, while pendency (time waiting for a decision on if a mark is accepted or rejected) decreased 2%.

 - Unsurprisingly, California, New York, Florida, and Texas were the leading states by residents registering for trademark protection.

-- When we normalized for population, the five leading states were The District of Columbia, Delaware, California, Nevada, and New York (If you don’t count D.C., Connecticut sneaks into the top five.)
+- When we normalized for population, the five leading states were The District of Columbia, Delaware, Nevada, California, and Wyoming (If you don’t count D.C., New York sneaks into the top five.)